katamaritaco/me/README.md

 ## Personal Game stuff
+### Games, Mods, Maps
 * [Monologue](http://gamejolt.com/games/monologue/56005) - Game made with [Phildo](https://github.com/Phildo) during the [Train Jam](http://trainjam.com/updates/207), a game jam on a train from Chicago to San Fran.
   * :trophy: Featured at [GDC](http://www.gdconf.com/), Over 90,000 plays, and Leigh Alexander did an awesome [article on offworld](https://boingboing.net/2015/03/25/play-it-now-monologue.html)!
-* [Wisconsin Game Dev Resources](https://github.com/katamaritaco/WiscoGameDev) - List of resources for game development in Wisconsin
-* [Mosh Ball](https://github.com/katamaritaco/Misc-Projects/tree/master/CS559Proj3/CS559Proj3/CS559Proj3) - Game made with a partner for Computer Graphics class.
-Made with OpenGL and Box2d (C++).
+* [Mosh Ball](https://github.com/katamaritaco/Misc-Projects/tree/master/CS559Proj3/CS559Proj3/CS559Proj3) - Game made with a [partner](https://github.com/ndeisinger) for Computer Graphics class in 2013.
+  * Made with OpenGL and Box2d (C++).
 Did a bunch of cool shader and shadow stuff.
-* [IGDA GDC Scholars Report](http://scholars.igda.org/former-scholars/) - Writeup about my GDC2015 experience with the IGDA.
 * ["Look Up" Twine](https://github.com/katamaritaco/LookUp) - My attempt at creating a personal, narrative driven experience.
-* [Pacemaker](https://github.com/katamaritaco/Misc-Projects/tree/master/Pacemaker/distro) - Game made for GGJ 2013.
-Rhythm/runner game made with some buddies.
-We made our own engine in html5/js, and I worked on a dynamic audio system in web.
+* [Pacemaker](https://github.com/katamaritaco/Misc-Projects/tree/master/Pacemaker/distro) - Rhythm/runner game made with some [buddies](https://github.com/melutzke) for GGJ 2013.
+  * We made our own engine in html5/js, and I worked on a dynamic audio system in web. :musical_score:
-* [Sushi Sensi](https://github.com/katamaritaco/Misc-Projects/blob/master/hackathon/README.md) - A game made in 2 days for a facebook hackathon.
-Can teach basic vocabulary in German:de:, Japanese:jp:, and Spanish:es:.
+* [Sushi Sensi](https://github.com/katamaritaco/Misc-Projects/blob/master/hackathon/README.md) - A game made in 2 days for a facebook hackathon at UW in 2012.
+  * Can teach basic vocabulary in German:de:, Japanese:jp:, and Spanish:es:.
 Used XNA framework.
-* [AoE II HD Map](https://steamcommunity.com/sharedfiles/filedetails/?id=287287878) - Toughed it out and used the super old map editor to build a mildly popular map in one of the best games of all time :european_castle:
+* [AoE II HD Map](https://steamcommunity.com/sharedfiles/filedetails/?id=287287878) - Built a mildly popular map (workshop front page :trophy:) in one of the best games of all time :european_castle:
 * [Minecraft Mod](https://github.com/katamaritaco/WhatEverYouWantMinecraft) - Brought :pizza: and overhauled farming :mushroom: alongside a large mod that gives PvP, Skills, and Quests.
 * [C.A.V.E.
-Virtual Reality Project](https://blogs.discovery.wisc.edu/ds501/category/projects/cave-archeological-virtual-excursions/) - A project I was on my 2nd year in Uni, where we brought together some neat game and puzzle design to virtual archaeology.
-I coded up most of the worlds in a proprietary scripting language resembling Python.
-The project was presented to the public in a multi-million dollar [CAVE setup](https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment).
+VR Project](https://blogs.discovery.wisc.edu/ds501/category/projects/cave-archeological-virtual-excursions/) - Project for 2nd year in Uni, where we brought some neat game/puzzle design to VR.
+  * Coded the worlds and puzzles in a proprietary language.
+Presented to the public in a multi-million dollar [CAVE](https://en.wikipedia.org/wiki/Cave_automatic_virtual_environment).:moneybag:

+### Other Resources
+* [Wisconsin Game Dev Resources](https://github.com/katamaritaco/WiscoGameDev) - List of resources for game development in Wisconsin. :book:
+* [IGDA GDC Scholars Report](http://scholars.igda.org/former-scholars/) - Writeup about my GDC2015 experience with the IGDA.

 ## Current Projects and Talks
 * [GitHub](http://github.com/katamaritaco?tab=repositories) - A lot of assorted projects are within [here](https://github.com/katamaritaco/Misc-Projects)